Rubavu District

-Rubavu District is one of the seven districts of the country district (akarere) in Western Province, Rwanda.
-Its capital is Gisenyi, a large beach resort and border city.
-It has a total surface area of 388.4 Km2.
+Rubavu District is one of the seven districts (akarere) in Western Province, Rwanda, with a total surface area of 388.4 km2.
+Its administrative capital is Gisenyi, a vibrant lakeside resort town and border city on Lake Kivu, directly across from Goma in the Democratic Republic of the Congo.

+The Rubavu Urban area, which includes Gisenyi, Rugerero, and surrounding localities, had a population of 546,683 according to the 2022 census, making it the second most populous urban area in Rwanda.

 Geography

 The district lies on the shores of Lake Kivu, around the city of Gisenyi, and just across the border from the Congolese city of Goma.

-It is bordered in the east by Nyabihu District, west and north by the Democratic Republic of Congo and south by Rutsiro district and is 154.7 km from city of Kigali the capital of Rwanda which is 2 hours and 53 minutes drive.
-Its geographic location and related features such as lake kivu helps the district to be a business and tourism hub (especially through cross border trade with DRC).
-The District of Rubavu is composed of 12 administrative sectors, 80 Cells and 525 Villages (Imidugudu).
+It is bordered in the east by Nyabihu District, west and north by the Democratic Republic of the Congo and south by Rutsiro district and is 154.7 km from the Rwandan capital Kigali.
+Its geographic location and related features such as Lake Kivu helps the district to be a business and tourism hub (especially through cross border trade with DRC).

 Geography of the District Rainfall in Rubavu District varies between 1200 mm and 1500 mm per year.
 The Land of Northwest part of the District has a very rich soil, but shallow, volcanic ash and lava decomposed, while land in the south east has deep soils but poor, often acidic, sandy clay and leached by high erosion, It is also close to Mount Nyiragongo, an active volcano.
 On 2 May 2021, a new eruption started.